Unikernel Linux (UKL): Evaluation

 \subsubsection{Large requests}

-Figure \ref{fig:foursyscalls} contrasts the performance of Linux to UKL and UKL\_BYP for read, write, sendto and recvfrom as we use LEBench \cite{lebench} microbenchmark to vary the payload up to 8KB of data.
-Again, baseline UKL shows very little improvement over Linux, but UKL\_BYP shows a significant constant improvement.
-The right vertical axis also shows the downward trend of percentage improvement of UKL\_BYP compared to Linux.
-As the time spent in the kernel increases, the percentage gain decreases.
-But even for payloads of up to 8KB, the percentage improvement is still significant, i.e., between 11\% and 22\%.
+After evaluating base system call latency in \cref{eval:sc-base}, we now want to measure the effect of increasing the input size on the latency of \texttt{read}, \texttt{write}, \texttt{sendto}, and \texttt{recvfrom} system calls.
+We again use LEBench~\cite{lebench} to measure the latency.
+We increase the input size from 1 byte to 8 KB, with 256-byte increments.
+The experiment is repeated 10,000 times for each size for each system (Linux, UKL base model, and UKL\_BYP).

+\Cref{fig:foursyscalls} shows that the UKL base model provides a negligible performance improvement over Linux, and UKL\_BYP offers some performance improvement (percentage improvement over Linux shown in the shaded region).
+The performance improvement given by UKL\_BYP is due to bypassing the entry and exit code and is not affected by the system call input size.
+We can see the percentage improvement decreasing as the input size increases, but even for sizes up to 8 KB, the percentage improvement is still significant, i.e., between 11\% and 22\%.
+This means that UKL\_BYP can also benefit workloads that make system calls with larger payloads.

-It is interesting to contrast our results with those from the recent Lupine \cite{lupine} work.\footnote{We have not been able to reproduce their result, but are still working to generate their kernel on our system.} Surprisingly they observed that just eliminating the system call overhead is significant (40\%) for a null system call, but since they found that (like us) the improvement dropped to below 5\% in most cases, they concluded that the benefit of co-locating the application and kernel is minimal.
-Our results suggest that the major performance gain comes not from eliminating the hardware cost but from eliminating all the checks on the transition between the application and kernel code and that reducing this overhead has a significant impact on even expensive system calls.
+It is interesting to contrast our results with those from the recent Lupine Linux \cite{lupine}, which shows (like us) that, other than a null system call, the benefit of replacing \texttt{syscall} instruction with \texttt{call} instruction is minimal (less than 5\%).
+From these results, authors of Lupine Linux conclude that the benefit of optimizing the transition between application and kernel code is minimal.
+But our results suggest that the major performance gain comes not from eliminating the hardware cost but from eliminating all the checks on the transition between the application and kernel code.
+Reducing this overhead significantly impacts even expensive system calls.